Body-Centered Psychotherapy

 I bring a rich background of somatic developmental psychology to my practice.
 I enjoy working directly with the body….bringing into awareness the innate connection of soma and soul.
 I utilize eidetic imagery and shamanic healing to deepen a person’s relationship with their own healing resources.

-I provide a safe, nurturing environment to explore issues of addiction, developmental arrests, denial systems, adult/child integration, shock and trauma, physical issues, self-acceptance, and spirituality.
+I provide a safe, nurturing environment to explore issues of developmental arrests, somatics, shock and trauma, ‘blocked’ creativity, addictions, adult/child integration, spirituality, and self-acceptance.